geneyx/geneyx.analysis.api/README.md

 2.	bgzip

 ## Windows Installation
+On windows it is required to install python and also related components for using the ga_uploadSamplesWin.py
 1. Install Python
 2. From Admin command line
-2.1.	python -m pip install --upgrade pip
+  -	python -m pip install --upgrade pip
-2.1.	pip install PyYAML
+  -	pip install PyYAML
-2.1.	pip install requests
+  - pip install requests